Suspended Operations: What To Do in Workday

 - Take a day of paid or unpaid time off and thus request time off in Workday as usual

 - Choose to make up the lost hours at a later date, but within 90 days of the suspended operations.
-If non-exempt, workers should review the process detailed in the Suspended Operations Make-Up Time User Guide
+See Entering Make-Up Time below for more information.

 Any unpaid time off must be entered on the actual day(s) of suspended operations to ensure correct salary rate.

 The Suspended Operations Make-Up Time User Guide provides step-by-step instructions for non-exempt (overtime-eligible) campus employees in non-essential positions who will need to enter “Suspended Operations Time Off” and subsequent “Suspended Operations Makeup Time.”
 As a reminder, employees need to makeup time within 90 days.

 Administrators can use the following resources to prepare their units for suspended operations, as well as identify and track which employees can or need to make up time due to suspended operations.

 Note that, if an employee’s position is considered Essential in certain circumstances, the position should NOT be designated as an Essential Position in Workday as the process for tracking Suspended Operations Make-Up time has been configured for workers in non-essential positions only.